What Is Product-Led Growth? Strategy, Metrics, & Examples

 In turn, behavioral product analytics will show you exactly how to improve the user journey, personalize the product experience, and introduce features users actually want.
 Marketing and customer success teams can use integrations to send messages to specific cohorts of users, too.

-If your company is serious about product-led growth, investing in an event-based analytics platform is essential.
+If your company is serious about product-led growth, investing in an is essential.

 Product-led growth metrics